-- Quick manual backup data migration should be performed by using the rsync utility which offers the ability to preserve hard links by enabling the -H option.
+- Quick manual backup data migration should be performed by using the rsync utility, which offers the ability to preserve hard links by enabling the -H option.
 This option should be enabled if you are copying incremental backups.

 - Wait for all running backup tasks to finish or cancel them.

 - Check if the direct SSH login from the old backup server to the new one is possible.
 SSH Key-Based authentication is recommended.
-Depending on link speed, the transfer can take about 40 hours for 1 TB of Data.
-Therefore, it is recommended to start the copying procedure in screen session.
+Depending on the link speed, the transfer can take about 40 hours for 1 TB of Data.
+Therefore, it is recommended to start the copying procedure in the screen session.

 - Next, login as root to the old backup server and start backups data transfer by issuing the following command: